 The diagnosis of oral fibroma will be suspected clinically when it presents with the usual history and examination findings.
 A biopsy may be taken to exclude other conditions or to remove the lesion.
-Histology will then show typical dense fibrous tissue with relatively few cells.
+Histology shows typical dense fibrous tissue with relatively few cells.
 The overlying epithelium may be ulcerated, thinned or thickened.

 When treatment is required, the only option is surgical excision of the fibroma with narrow margins.
 It may recur after surgery if the source of irritation continues.
 It is therefore also important to manage the source of the irritation.
 Oral fibromas do not disappear without treatment.